-The following is a summary of the work performed by the Remuneration Committee in 2021:
+The following is a summary of the work performed by the Remuneration Committee in 2020:

-- A. reviewed and approved the remuneration of certain executive directors for 2021 and their 2020 incentive bonus and performance incentives in 2020: - B. reviewed the fees and remuneration of the non-executive directors for 2021 and made recommendations to the Board for approval; and - C. reviewed the terms of reference of the Remuneration Committee and concluded that no revision was required.
+- reviewed the remuneration of certain executive directors for 2020 and approved their 2019 incentive bonus and performance Α. incentives in 2020: - reviewed the fees and remuneration of the non-executive directors for 2020 and made recommendations to the Board for such to be approved, if thought fit; and - reviewed the terms of reference of the Remuneration Committee and concluded that no revision was required.

-Details of the remuneration of each director are set out in the consolidated financial statements on pages 112 to 114.
+Details of the remuneration of each director are set out in the consolidated financial statements on pages 98 to 100.